jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Non-breeding bloodstock
 (3) If a bloodstock owner expects that bloodstock will not be able to be used for future breeding, the use in an income year of the bloodstock for racing is not treated as use in the course of a business of breeding bloodstock for sale or exchange.
 However, if the bloodstock owner uses the bloodstock in the course of their business of breeding bloodstock for sale or exchange, they may apply to the Commissioner to have the use of the bloodstock treated as use in the course of the business.
 Application to Commissioner
-(4) The application must be made in writing with the supporting information that the Commissioner requires within 1 month after the day on which the bloodstock is first prepared for racing by the bloodstock owner or the day on which it is first raced by the bloodstock owner, whichever is earlier.
+(4) The application must be made with the supporting information that the Commissioner requires within 1 month after the day on which the bloodstock is first prepared for racing by the bloodstock owner or the day on which it is first raced by the bloodstock owner, whichever is earlier.

 ### EC 47 Change of use of bloodstock in course of business
 Use outside business